Events

 public:

-using Callback = void(std::vector<ghc::filesystem::path> const&);
+using Callback = ListenerResult(std::vector<std::filesystem::path> const&);

-ListenerResult handle(MiniFunction<Callback> fn, DragDropEvent* event);
+ListenerResult handle(std::function<Callback> fn, DragDropEvent* event);

-DragDropOnNodeFilter(CCNode* target, std::unordered_set<std::string> const& types);
+DragDropOnNodeFilter(CCNode* target, std::unordered_set<std::string> const& types)

 };